NOBITAxGOKU1/Karan/README.md

 | `/stop`                 | Stop the bot and clear the queue.           |
 | `/queue`                | Display the list of songs in the queue.     |

-For a full list of commands, use `/help` in [telegram](https://t.me/AviaxBeatzBot).
+For a full list of commands, use `/help` in [telegram](http://t.me/NOBITA_MUSIC_ROBOT).

 ---

 ### 🔄 Updates & Support

-Stay updated with the latest features and improvements to Aviax Music Bot:
+Stay updated with the latest features and improvements to Nobita Music Bot:

 <p align="center">
   <a href="https://telegram.me/NexGenSpam">